 , property valuation or land valuation is the practice of developing an opinion of the value of real property, usually its Market Value.
 An appraiser is usually licensed or certified.

 are licensed individuals who lead a design team in the planning and design of buildings, or interior improvements, and participate in oversight of building construction.
 Landscape architects

 are licensed individuals who work to create an aesthetically pleasing exterior setting and to protect and preserve the environment in an area.
-Architects are typically licensed by state as they are responsible to insure that their design plans meet the current building codes and local and federal ordinances.
+Architects are typically licensed by state as they are responsible to ensure that their design plans meet the current building codes and local and federal ordinances.

-Real estate asset management
+Real estate asset managers

 A real estate broker

 acts as an intermediary between sellers and buyers of real estate or “real property“ (land, property, mixed-use, multi-family, office, etc.) and attempts to find sellers who wish to sell and buyers who wish to buy.
 Brokers are usually licensed.

 includes those within a company who are charged with marketing the company and its services to gaining new customers or assignments in existing or new markets.